-Milestone 1.7: Fo orest Owner Agreements for Sort Yards 2 - 3 Milestone description FGR concludes an agreement with the second and third forest owner/managers that commit to establishing Sort Yards 2 and 3 under this programme.
+Milestone 1.7: I Forest Owner Agreements for Sort Yards 2 - 3 Milestone description FGR concludes an agreement with the second and third forest owner/managers that commit to establishing Sort Yards 2 and 3 under this programme.
 This will entail signing a letter of intent with each forest owner and their nominated contractor detailing their broad understanding as to their desired system specification.
-Achievement measures A system specification has been agreed with the second adopter Forest Owner planning Sort Yard 2 under this programme 2.
-A letter of intent is in place with this Forest Owner by 30 June 2020 3.
-A system specification has been agreed with the third adopter Forest Owner planning Sort Yard 3 under this programme 4.
-A letter of intent is in place with this Forest Owner by 30 June 2021.
-5. PGG signs off both Forest Owner Sort Yard letters of intent.
+Achievement measures A system specification has been agreed with the second adopter Forest Owner planning Sort Yard 2 under this programme.
+A letter of clear commitment from the Forest Owner which outlines the specifics of their investment in the PGP programme is in place with this Forest Owner by 30 June 2020.
+A system specification has been agreed with the third adopter Forest Owner planning Sort Yard 3 under this programme.
+A letter of clear commitment from the Forest Owner which outlines the specifics of their investment in the PGP programme is in place with the Sort Yard 3 under this programme.
+A letter of clear commitment from the Forest Owner which outlines the specifics of their investment in the PGP programme is in place with this Forest Owner by 30 June 2021.
+PGG signs off both Forest Owner Sort Yard letters of commitment.
 THIS IS A CRITICAL STOP/GO POINT.
 Start date 1 January 2020 End date 30 June 2021 Links to other milestones Dependent on 1.2, 1.3, 1.4 Contributes to 2.0, 3.1, 3.4

-Milestone 1.8: Sort Yard Planning (Sort Yards 2 - 3) Milestone description Second and subsequent forest owners and their contractors work with FGR and the development team to plan the establishment of log sort yards 2 - 3, including road and landing construction, and associated logistics processes to supply the log sort yards.
+Milestone 1.8: Sort Yard Planning (Sort Yards 2 - 3)

+Milestone description Second and subsequent forest owners and their contractors work with FGR and the development team to plan the establishment of log sort yards $2 - 3$, including road and landing construction, and associated logistics processes to supply the log sort yards.
 Achievement measures Planning the establishment of the each log sort yard has been completed.
 The relevant Consortium partners and PGG approve the specifications and design for each log sort yard.
 Log sort yard 3 has been implemented by 31 December 2023.
 Start date 1 July 2020 End date 31 December 2023 Links to other milestones Dependent on 1.3, 1.4, 1.7 Contributes to 1.5 Associated with 2.2, 2.3

-Milestone 1.9: 'Alpha' Prototype Construction and Testing (Sort Yard 1) Milestone description Construct prototype, install in first log sort yard and harvesting crew, test, modify and further develop, solve operating issues, review design for 'beta' prototypes.
-Achievement measures The relevant Consortium partners and PGG sign off on investment to construct the 'beta' products.
-THIS IS A CRITICAL STOP/GO POINT.
+Milestone 1.9: 'Alpha' Prototype Construction and Testing (Sort Yard 1)

+Milestone description Construct prototype, install in first log sort yard and harvesting crew, test, modify and further develop, solve operating issues, review design for 'beta' prototypes.
+Achievement measure 1.
+The relevant Consortium partners and PGG sign off on investment to construct the 'beta' products.
+THIS IS A CRITICAL STOP/GO POINT .
 Start date 1 January 2021 End date 31 December 2021 Links to other milestones Dependent on 1.5 Contributes to 1.7, 1.8, 3.1, 3.2 Associated with 2.2, 2.3, 2.4

-Milestone 1.10: First 'Beta' prototype construction (Sort Yard 1) Milestone description Build 7 'beta' systems for the balance of the first log sort yard and log supply harvesting crews, implement and test over longer time frames and provide engineering support for initial operations and demonstrations Achievement measures First log sort yard is fully operational with 'beta' prototypes installed by 31 Dec 2023.
-An order for further 'beta' products has been received by each manufacturing partner Start date 1 January 2022 End date 31 December 2022 Links to other milestones Dependent on 1.6 Contributes to 1.8, 3.1, 3.2, 3.3, 3.4, 3.5 Associated with 2.3, 2.4, 2.5, 2.6
+Milestone 1.10: First 'Beta' prototype construction (Sort Yard 1)

+Milestone description Build 7 'beta' systems for the balance of the first log sort yard and log supply harvesting crews, implement and test over longer time frames and provide engineering support for initial operations and demonstrations.
+Achievement measures First log sort yard is fully operational with 'beta' prototypes installed by 31 Dec 2023.
+An order for further 'beta' products has been received by each manufacturing partner.
+Start date 1 January 2022 End date 31 December 2022 Links to other milestones Dependent on 1.6 Contributes to 1.8, 3.1, 3.2, 3.3, 3.4, 3.5 Associated with 2.3, 2.4, 2.5, 2.6